CME211/notes/lecture-03/5-file-io.md

 print("hello sweet world!")
 ```

-For run, try dumping a binary file to the terminal with `$ cat /bin/ls`.
+For fun, try dumping a binary file to the terminal with `$ cat /bin/ls`.
 What
 happens?

 In Python it is very easy to open, read from, and write to a text file.
 Let's